nicholasgcotton/Inventory-and-Page-Count-CSV/README.md

-# PDF-Page-Count-Inventory
+# Inventory and Page Count
-A batch file to create PDFinfo.exe and use that file to create an inventory of all .PDF files and their page counts.
+A batch file to create PDFinfo.exe and use that file to create an inventory of files, and to add a page count for all .PDF files.

 Files are named with 00 so it will sort to the top of the folder in Windows Explorer.

-Results are in "00PDF_PAGE_COUNT.csv" in the target directory.
+Results are in "00-Inventory-and-Page-Count.csv" in the target directory.

 |Attachment|Pages |Combined|
 |---|---|----------------|